Xion/bevy_fn_plugin/README.md

 ### Unique plugins

-Since Bevy 0.9, plugins can be potentially installed multiple times of the `Plugin::is_unique` method returns `false` (which isn't the default).
+Since Bevy 0.9, plugins can potentially be installed multiple times if the `Plugin::is_unique` method returns `false` (which isn't the default).

-`bevy_fn_plugin` doesn't override this method, which means the plugins it generates are always unique.
-This isn't a problem in practice, because the plugin instances have no state and should thus be interchangeable.
+`bevy_fn_plugin` doesn't override this method, which means that the plugins it generates are always unique.
+This shouldn't be a problem in practice, because the plugin instances have no state and should thus be interchangeable.

 ### Generic functions

 Generic functions are currently not supported.
-This isn't a fundamental limitation; support for it will be added in a future release.
+This isn't a fundamental limitation: support for generic functions will be added in a future release.

 ## FAQ

 ### Why the `CamelCase` functions?

 `bevy_fn_plugin` converts the function into a type that implements the  `Plugin` trait.
-Because type names in Rust are conventionally camel-cased, the function name should be camel-cased to follow the language conventions.
+Because type names in Rust are conventionally CamelCased, the name of the source function should thus follow the language conventions for types.

 Note that the source function isn't actually present in the final code, so its name cannot trigger any compiler warnings.

-### How does it compare to `seldom_fn_plugin` crate?
+### How does it compare to thr `seldom_fn_plugin` crate?

 The `seldom_fn_plugin` crate doesn't actually create Bevy `Plugin` types.
 Instead, it applies the annotated functions directly to the Bevy `App` object.
-This requires importing a custom extension trait and precludes the usage of `App::add_plugin`, `App::is_plugin_added`, and related plugin API.
+To work, it requires you to import a custom extension trait, which precludes the usage of `App::add_plugin`, `App::is_plugin_added`, and related plugin API.

 In contrast, `bevy_fn_plugin` does create full-fledged Bevy `Plugin`s.